eXascaleInfolab/TSM-Bench/datasets/README.md

 # Datasets

+## Description
+We use as seed a real-world dataset of water temperature and level time series recorded using multiple hydrometric sensors.
+Temperature series contain duplicates and similar consecutive values while level series are erratic and contain abrupt changes.
+We augment the seed dataset by scaling i) the number of time series—we increase the number of stations and/or sensors—and ii) the length of time series—we increase their duration.

+## Source

+The seed dataset was kindly provided by the [Federal Office for the Environment in Switzerland (FOEN)](https://www.bafu.admin.ch/bafu/en/home/topics/water.html).

+## Size

+We use our LSH-GAN data generator to augment the sise of the seed dataset into two larger datasets.
 The dimensions of the two datasets used in this benchmark are the following:

 | dataset | # of TS | # of Stations | # of Sensors per station | Length of TS |
 | ------ | ------ | ------ | ------ | ------ |